-AANHS publications out of print but available here in “.pdf” format.
+These AANHS publications are out of print, but available here in “.pdf” format.

 Click on a link to download.